Securing the SAP Business Technology Platform (BTP)

 Learn more about IAG here.

-The SAP Cloud Platform is not based on an SAP NetWeaver ABAP.
-However, with the SAP Cloud Platform ABAP environment, you can develop ABAP code in the cloud.
+The SAP Business Technology Platform is not based on an SAP NetWeaver ABAP.
+However, with the SAP Business Technology Platform ABAP environment, you can develop ABAP code in the cloud.

-The SAP Cloud Platform is a platform-as-a-service (PaaS) offering from SAP that cannot be hosted elsewhere.
-You can, however, host your on-premise SAP S/4HANA system on Microsoft Azure and connect to SCP.
+The SAP Business Technology Platform (BTP) is a platform-as-a-service (PaaS) offering from SAP that cannot be hosted elsewhere.
+You can, however, host your on-premise SAP S/4HANA system on Microsoft Azure and connect to BTP.

-The responsibility in SCP is shared between the service provider of the cloud (SAP) and the customer’s SAP security team.
-That’s why it’s important that contracts are put in place that clearly define the responsibilities and liabilities of all parties involved.
+The responsibility in BTP is shared between the service provider of the cloud (SAP) and the customer’s SAP security team.
+That’s why it’s important that contracts are put in place that clearly defines the responsibilities and liabilities of all parties involved.

 Identity management can be achieved by using the IPS as your identity provider.

-SAP Cloud Platform (SCP) is a PaaS (platform-as-a-service) offering from SAP that provides services for the development, integration and deployment of modern cloud applications, as well as for customer-specific expansion of cloud and on-premise landscapes.
+SAP Business Technology Platform (BTP) is a PaaS (platform-as-a-service) offering from SAP that provides services for the development, integration, and deployment of modern cloud applications, as well as for customer-specific expansion of cloud and on-premise landscapes.

 Securing the cloud platform is a mixed responsibility between the provider (SAP) and the customer.
 While the platform security is handled by SAP, customers are still responsible for taking care of the users of the cloud solutions.

-With the SAP Cloud Platform security services, you can authenticate and provision your end-users to SAP’s cloud services and applications.
+With the SAP Business Technology Platform security services, you can authenticate and provision your end-users to SAP’s cloud services and applications.
 An access governance structure, similar to what SAP Access Control (GRC) offers on-premise, can be achieved with the IAG service.

 Learn more about SAP Cloud Security: